iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Every time this app does a check for exposures, it adds a file in my downloads.
 One day alone had 40 checks/40 files downloaded.
 These are a waste of space.
 Otherwise, i like the theory of this app, hopefully more people download it so it can actually do its job.<br> :date: __2020-12-22 02:51:26__

 > So what is a verification code and how do you get one and from whom?
 A help function or more explanation is needed.<br> :date: __2020-12-21 02:33:56__

-> Really you're putting out an app with no dark mode?
-Have you not paid attention to any other applications or operating system pushes and updates?
-I love staring into a flashlight.<br> :date: __2020-12-12 23:05:07__